dustinpfister/blog_posts/_posts/nodejs-example-word-count-history.md

 layout: post
 categories: node.js
 id: 727
-updated: 2020-10-22 15:52:10
+updated: 2020-10-22 15:53:48
-version: 1.1
+version: 1.2
 ---

-This nodejs example is a project that I wanted to start a long time ago, but kept putting off.
+This [nodejs example](https://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js) is a project that I wanted to start a long time ago, but kept putting off.
 It is a script that will use a git log command to get a list of commit hash ids from the latest commit on master.
 Once it has a list of commit hash ids it will use a git checkout command to switch to the oldest commit in the list.
 From there is will loop up back to the newest commit in the list again.

 <!-- more -->